Dazurashi/hundred-days-of-code/README.md

 ## Day 2
 ### Tip Calculator
-Program which asks user the total bill, persentage of tip they want to pay and how many people will split the bill.
+Program which asks user the total bill, percentage of tip they want to pay and how many people will split the bill.
 Then it calculates how much each person should pay.

 ## Day 3
 ### Adventure Game